 But while an attorney for the Village Green said he has seen this strategy many times before, he was surprised by how readily Alameda County officials succumbed to the union's pressure.
 In the few months since the county Planning Commission initially approved the development 4-1, an appeal hearing originally set for next week was pulled from the Board of Supervisors' agenda, possibly to return later this summer.

-Alameda County Supervisor Wilma Chan, who represents the area, had urged Demmon and the unions to meet and discuss a compromise, said Demmon's attorney, Robert Selna of Wendell Rosen Black & Dean.
-During that hearing, Selna said Chan's chief of staff Dave Brown made two frank admissions in the presence of other county staff: "We know that this is not going to pass," and "the union has a lot of leverage on the fifth floor" — the latter a reference to the county supervisor's Oakland offices.
+During a meeting with the staff of Alameda County Supervisor Wilma Chan, who represents the area, Chan's chief of staff Dave Brown made two frank admissions in the presence of other county staff, according to attorney Robert Selna of Wendell Rosen Black & Dean.
+Selna said Brown told him "we know that this is not going to pass," and "the union has a lot of leverage on the fifth floor," the latter a reference to the county supervisor's Oakland offices.
 Selna said Brown gave no indication of how Chan or any other supervisor would vote on the appeal, but was nonetheless surprised by Brown's candor.